spig95/latex-and-actions-example/README.md

 This repo shows a minimal Latex example and implements a GitHub action that automatically builds an artifact containing the compiled PDF Latex document.

-After every push on the `main` branch an GitHub action is triggered.
+After every push on the `main` branch a GitHub action is triggered.
 The action compiles a latex document and publishes it as an artifact.

 ## Latex installation